-Vaishakh Purnima or Buddha Purnima also known as Baisakh Purnima, is an important lunar Tithi for Snan-daan, Havan/ Homam and Purna Ahuti.
-People observe Satyanarayan Vrat to get rid of their financial, health or marriage related problems and bad effects of the Pitra Dosha with the worship and blessings of God.
+Vaishakh Purnima or Buddha Purnima is also known as Baisakh Purnima is an important lunar auspicious Tithi for Snan-Daan, Havan/ Homam/ Purna Ahuti.
+People observe Vrat, get rid of their financial, health or marriage related problems and bad effects of the Pitra Dosha.

 Performing Puja, Homa and Daan on Vaishakh Purnima